 M.S.
 Ingénierie des Systèmes Informatiques Communicants, Télécom Bretagne (IMT Atlantique), France

 B.S.
 Electrical and Electronics Engineering, Lebanese University, Lebanon

-Passive microwave devices, RF & millimeter-wave transceivers for wireless systems, Antennas, Ultra-wide Band Communications, and Substrate Integrated Circuits.
+Passive microwave devices, RF & millimeter-wave transceivers for wireless systems, Antennas, Filters, Ultra-wide Band Communications, and Substrate Integrated Circuits.

 A. Iqbal, A. Waheed Ahmad, A. Smida, and N. Khaddaj Mallat, “Tunable SIW Bandpass Filters with Improved Upper Stopband Performance”, IEEE Transactions on Circuits and Systems II: Express Briefs, Year: 2019.

 A. Iqbal, A. Basir, A. Smida, N. Khaddaj Mallat, I. Elfergani, J. Rodriguez, and S. Kim, “Electromagnetic Bandgap Backed Millimeter-Wave MIMO Antenna for Wearable Applications”, IEEE Access, Volume: 7, Year: 2019.